Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Related Works

 \paragraph{Agents in Minecraft} Some previous works have employed the hierarchical architecture to solve long-horizon tasks in Minecraft \cite{oh2017zero,mao2022seihai,lin2021juewu}.
-Recently, based on the internet-scale corpus, \citet{minedojo} pre-trains a language-conditioned reward function and learns multi-task MineAgent. \citet{vpt} collects a vast amount of human demonstrations to train a behavior cloning agent.
-More recently, \citet{dreamerv3} utilized a learned world model to distill a policy that can efficiently explore in Minecraft.
-These efforts all focus on improving the low-level controller.
+Recently, based on the internet-scale corpus, \cite{minedojo} pre-trains a language-conditioned reward function and learns multi-task MineAgent. \cite{vpt} collects a vast amount of human demonstrations to train a behavior cloning agent.
+More recently, \cite{dreamerv3} utilized a learned world model to distill a policy that can efficiently explore in Minecraft.
+There are also some works focus on learning goal-conditioned policies for better instruction-following~\cite{shaofei,groot,steve1}.
+While these efforts all focus on improving the low-level controller.
 Rather, the planner in our architecture emphasizes applying domain knowledge to propose and arrange the sub-goals.
 It significantly influences the complexity and breadth of tasks that the agent can handle.
 Moreover, our planner is zero-shot, making it possible to generalize to other long-horizon open worlds.